What You Need to Know About Tooth Fillings

 A ceramic inlay also reinforces the structure of the tooth; like a jigsaw puzzle, the inlay fits perfectly into the tooth and is cemented in, giving your tooth the support it may have been lacking.

 AFTER CARE FOR YOUR TOOTH FILLING

 So you’ve been to the dentist, felt numb, had some drills poking around your teeth and finally, received a new tooth filling.
 What now?

 If you have had your composite dental filling at Pitt Street Dental Centre, your filling will be cured by the time you say goodbye to us!
 However, just after your procedure, your dentist may advise you not to eat, chew or drink until the anaesthetic has worn off – this is to avoid accidents, such as chomping down on your cheek, lip or tongue, or burning your mouth on a hot drink.

-If you’ve been putting off that trip to the dentist, don’t delay any longer – contact Dr Cai and the Pitt Street Dental Centre team today for compassionate, specialist and professional dental care and tooth fillings.
+If you’ve been putting off that trip to the dentist, don’t delay any longer – contact Dr. Cai and the Pitt Street Dental Centre team today for compassionate, caring and professional dental care.

 The content has been made available for informational and educational purposes only.
 Pitt Street Dental Centre does not make any representation or warranties with respect to the accuracy, applicability, fitness, or completeness of the content.